Debiasing Central Fixation Confounds Reveals a Peripheral "Sweet Spot" for Human-like Scanpaths in Hard-Attention Vision: Method

 Our model is a hard-attention recurrent vision agent trained for image classification.
 To implement the above \emph{constrained-vision} classifier as an \emph{active perceiver}, we use a Multi-Level Recurrent Attention Model (MRAM), a hierarchical recurrent agent that couples \emph{eye-movement control} with \emph{evidence accumulation}.
 Conceptually, MRAM can be read as an idealized perception--action loop under partial observability: at each time step $t$, the agent (i) fixates, (ii) receives a limited retinal sample (a "glimpse") determined by a \emph{foveal patch size}, (iii) updates an internal state, and (iv) chooses where to look next.

-\paragraph{Retina-like sensing as momentary observation.} Given the current fixation location $l_{t-1}$, a glimpse module extracts a foveal patch (and optionally a low-resolution peripheral patch) from the image and embeds them into a fixed-dimensional sensory vector $g_t$.
-Because peripheral patches are down-sampled to the same spatial size as the foveal patch, the peripheral channel carries \emph{wider field-of-view but lower acuity} information, whereas the foveal channel carries \emph{higher acuity but narrower} information.
+\paragraph{Retina-like sensing as momentary observation.} Given the current fixation location $l_{t-1}$, a glimpse module extracts a high-resolution foveal crop and, when enabled in specific setting, a wider low-resolution peripheral crop.
+The peripheral crop is down-sampled to the same spatial size as the foveal crop, and the foveal and peripheral channels are concatenated before being embedded into a sensory vector $g_t$.
+Thus the peripheral channel carries \emph{wider field-of-view but lower acuity} information, whereas the foveal channel carries \emph{higher acuity but narrower} information.
 This provides a simple computational analogue of the fovea--periphery trade-off familiar from human vision.

 \paragraph{Two recurrent levels and training} MRAM maintains two recurrent states updated sequentially at each time step: (1) a \emph{lower-level} recurrent state $h_t^{(1)}$ that is driven directly by the current sensory sample $g_t$, and (2) a \emph{higher-level} recurrent state $h_t^{(2)}$ that integrates information over time and supports the final decision.
 Intuitively, $h_t^{(1)}$ plays the role of a fast, action-oriented sensorimotor state (what to do next), whereas $h_t^{(2)}$ acts like a slower, more abstract state that accumulates evidence (what is it).
 This separation mirrors classic cognitive distinctions between \emph{sampling and eye movement control} and \emph{recognition in cortex}, and is consistent with hierarchical views of active perception in which lower circuitry drives saccade-like control while higher circuitry stabilizes task-relevant representations.